mozilla/experimenter-docs/docs/getting-started/desktop-migration-guide.md

 ### What happens if I run a Normandy experiment and a Nimbus experiment simultaneously?

 If possible, we do not recommend you run Normandy and Nimbus experiments on the same user population simultaneously.
 If a user were to enroll in an experiment from both sources, the value returned would follow the rules defined in [Configuration Sources docs](/desktop-feature-api#configuration-sources).
-(Nimbus values override default pref branch values; user pref rbanch values override Nimbus).
+(Nimbus values override default pref branch values; user pref branch values override Nimbus).

 If you have a long-running Normandy experiment during which you must launch a Nimbus experiment, you can add a custom targeting rule to exclude users from a specific experiment ID.

 ## Links

 - [PR Example of a switch from prefs to NimbusFeatures](https://phabricator.services.mozilla.com/D118760) (This is slightly outdated)